 - Students will be directly supervised by the 2nd or 3rd year resident in addition to the family medicine ward attending.

-- Assess, formulate a differential diagnosis, and propose initial evaluation and management for patients with common acute ambulatory presentations (U,R)
+- Assess, formulate a differential diagnosis, and propose initial evaluation and management for patients with common acute illness presentations (U,R)

 - Demonstrate competency in advanced history-taking, communication, physical examination, and critical thinking skills (B, C, A)

-- Discuss the value of the provision of primary care by family physicians to any health care system (U, S)
+- Discuss the value of the provision of multidisciplinary team care to any health care system (U, S)

-- Evaluation based on above goals and standard BU student evaluation worksheets completed by supervising resident and all FM inpatient attendings for the 4 week rotation.
+- Evaluation based on above goals and standard BU student evaluation (CSEF) completed by supervising resident and all FM inpatient attendings for the four-week rotation.

-- Summative evaluation by course instructor, Rebecca Juliar, pager#8944 will be reviewed with student in mid-rotation feedback and at the conclusion of the rotation
+- Summative evaluation will be completed by course instructor at the conclusion of the rotation

 Guidelines for Absences